arsalaninam/weather-information-api/weather-information-data-api-test-java/README.md

 >config: This package contains configurations, service endpoints and baseUrl

->testcase: This directory contains test cases for each coop api endpoint
+>testcase: This directory contains test cases for each weather api endpoint

 >Dockerfile: It contains the docker configuration to build a docker image of java-test which can be also used in docker-compose